Our Mission

 Johns Hopkins University

-Established in 1876, the Johns Hopkins University was the first American university dedicated to advanced study and scientific research.
+Established in 1876, Johns Hopkins University was the first American university dedicated to advanced study and scientific research.
 Today, Johns Hopkins continues as a leader in teaching, research, and community service and is the single largest university recipient of research and development funds from the federal government.
 There are 10 divisions within the university.

 Johns Hopkins Carey Business School

-Before Johns Hopkins was a hospital or a university, Johns was a businessman building for what’s next.
 Even after he made his fortune, he remained committed to creating lasting value.
 It was that quest to build for what’s next that drove Johns to create America’s first research university and set a new course for education.

-William Polk Carey also saw the chance to create lasting value for business education and by pledging his support ensures that the future generations will have the same opportunity, like Johns, to thrive within change and advance society.
+William Polk Carey also saw the chance to create lasting value for business education and pledging his support ensures that future generations will have the same opportunity, like Johns, to thrive within change and advance society.

 That vision of building for tomorrow continues with the Johns Hopkins Carey Business School.
 Students find their paths.
 Together, we build for what’s next.